Causes of changes in globalisation: changes in transport costs

 Globalization and Trade Restrictions: Causes of Changes in Globalization - Changes in Transport Costs

 This section explores how changes in transport costs have influenced the process of globalization.
-Globalization refers to the increasing interconnectedness of countries through the exchange of goods, services, capital, and information.
-Transport costs are a fundamental factor affecting the ease and affordability of this exchange.
+Globalization refers to the increasing interconnectedness and interdependence of countries through the flow of goods, services, capital, information, and people.
+Transport costs are a crucial factor affecting the ease and affordability of these flows.

 Understanding Transport Costs

-Transport costs encompass the expenses associated with moving goods from one location to another.
+Transport costs encompass the expenses associated with moving goods from one place to another.
 These costs can vary significantly depending on the mode of transport, distance, and other factors.

 • Sea freight: Generally the cheapest option for large volumes of goods over long distances.